material-components/material-components-ios/components/Ripple/docs/ripple-migration.md

 **Based on the above guidance, the overall strategy to migrate Ink to Ripple in each component is as follows:**

-* Provide an enableRippleBehavior bool property to allow to opt in to use Ripple instead of Ink (where the default to this property is NO).
+* Provide an enableRippleBehavior bool property to allow to opt-in to use Ripple instead of Ink (where the default to this property is NO).

 Component Header:
 ```objc